freakbeast14/Kaizntree/README.md

 # Kaizntree

-Kaizntree is an intuitive and secure inventory management platform that streamlines item tracking and management for businesses.
+Kaizntree is an intuitive and secure inventory management platform that streamlines item tracking and management.
 It provides a user-friendly dashboard for monitoring SKU, product names, categories, tags, stock status, and available stock levels, enhanced with advanced filtering options for precise data retrieval.
 The application ensures data integrity through robust authentication, and offers real-time inventory insights.

 ## Live Application